Finite Entanglement Entropy of Black Holes: Conical entropy

-In order to calculate the associated conical entropy, the effective action should be evaluated on the regularized manifold ${E}_\alpha \equiv \Sigma \times \mathcal{C}_{\alpha}$ and the conifold singular limit should be taken.
+In order to calculate the associated conical entropy, the effective action should be evaluated on the regularized manifold ${E}_\alpha \equiv \Sigma \times \mathcal{C}_{\alpha}$ and the singular limit of conifold should be taken afterwards.
 Since we do not have any renormalization of the Newton constant we also do not have divergent contributions to the entropy proportional to the area.
-However, due to the classical Einstein-Hilbert term, we still have the usual finite contribution $A/4$.
-Moreover, we will have other finite contributions to the entropy due to local and nonlocal quantum corrections to the effective action.
+However, due to the classical Einstein-Hilbert term, we still have the usual finite leading contribution $A/(4G_N)$.
+Moreover, we will have other finite contributions to the entropy due to local and non-local finite quantum corrections to the effective action.
+This outcome does not change when matter without self-interactions or a weakly non-local matter (or gauge theory) is coupled to gravity.

-If the theory (eventually including also the gauge fields (\ref{gauge}) and matter) is UV finite, we get the remarkable result that the only contribution to the entropy is the finite one coming from the classical Einstein-Hilbert term.
+If the theory (eventually including also the gauge fields (\ref{gauge}) and matter) is UV-finite, we get the remarkable result that the leading contribution to the entropy is the finite one coming from the classical Einstein-Hilbert term.
 It has been noticed that in general the conical entropy \eqref{eq:ConicalEntropy} is not positive-definite and is gauge and renormalization scheme dependent.
-For the proposed UV finite theory of gravity we can solve all these drawbacks because we do not have RG running of $G_N$.
+For the proposed UV-finite theory of gravity we can solve all these drawbacks because we do not have RG running of $G_N$.

+Now we take a closer look at the coupling of matter to the purely gravitational theory \eqref{theory}.
+In particular, the case of matter fields with non-minimal coupling to gravity has risen some puzzles \cite{Fursaev:1994pq,Larsen:1995ax,SoloRecent} as to what the correct procedure to compute the entanglement entropy is.

+The problems seem to arise from the wish to retain the interpretation of renormalized entanglement entropy as a state-counting.
+This statistical interpretation is quite natural in the case of physical regulators, like cut-off by a UV scale e.g., but when gravity is involved, covariant regulators, such as Pauli-Villars \cite{Diaz:1989nx, Codello:2015oqa} and the heat kernel regularization, should be preferred and there is no obvious way of carrying out such a counting.
+This has led to attempts to distinguish statistical and conical definitions of entropy, arguing that the latter is marred by such unphysical features as not being positive definite and being gauge- and regulator-dependent \cite{SoloRecent}.
+On the other hand, the idea that it can be the more sensible choice in the presence of gravity has been supported \cite{Cooperman:2013iqr} on the basis of the fact that the lack of a statistical interpretation is a common feature of models with the UV-divergent part in covariant regulators.